eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-firstproject.md

 ---
 # Creating your first VS Code Codewind project
 <br/>
-To create your first project, click on the prompt in the **CODEWIND** window.
+To create your first project:

+1\.
+Click on the prompt in the **CODEWIND** window.

 ![](dist/images/createproject.png)

+2\.
 This prompt gives you a list of project types for you to select.

 ![](dist/images/listtemplates.png)

+3\.
 Scroll through the list until you see **Node.js Express (Default templates)**.

 ![](dist/images/nodetemplate.png)

+4\.
 Selecting this template prompts you to enter a name for your project.

 ![](dist/images/projectname.png)

+5\.
 Enter a name and then choose where to create this on disk.
 For example, `myFirstNodeProject`.

 ![](dist/images/projloc.png)

+6\.
 Codewind now starts to build and run your very first project.
 Once complete,the following screen shows your application is built and running.

 ![](dist/images/allbuilt.png)

-To view your running application, click on the project name in the **CODEWIND** window
+7\.
+To view your running application, click on the project name in the **CODEWIND** window.

 ![](dist/images/launch.png)

-and select the icon
+8\.
+Then click the **Open App** icon.
 ![](dist/images/launchicon.png)

 This icon launches your web browser and displays your application.